FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/quick_start_robot.rst

 -  Press the power button of the control box to open the control box;

 -  After starting the robot, at this time the robot is manual mode and has not enabled.
-If the robot needs to be operated in the manual mode, you need to press the three bits on the oscilloscopy to switch off (let go) ⇒ OFF (press) as the switch as a switch Drag or control the robot movement when you are on your state.
+If the robot needs to be operated in the manual mode, you need to press the three bits on the teaching pendant to switch off (let go) ⇒ OFF (press) as the switch as a switch Drag or control the robot movement when you are on your state.

 -  If you do not need to operate the robot in the manual mode, you can use the key switch to switch the robot working mode on the key to switch the button: automatic, manual, custom;